nrfconnect/sdk-nrf/samples/nrf9160/http_update/application_update/README.rst

 After programming the sample to your development kit, test it by performing the following steps:

 1. Upload the file :file:`app_update.bin` with the application image version 1 to the server you have chosen.
-   To upload the file on *nRF Connect for Cloud*, click :guilabel:`Upload` for the firmware URL that you generated earlier, then select the file :file:`app_update.bin` and upload it.
+   To upload the file on nRF Cloud, click :guilabel:`Upload` for the firmware URL that you generated earlier, then select the file :file:`app_update.bin` and upload it.
    Remember to rename the file to match the ``CONFIG_DOWNLOAD_FILE_V1`` configuration option.
 #.
 Configure the application image version to be 2 and rebuild the application.
 #.
 Upload the file :file:`app_update.bin` with the application image version 2 to the server you have chosen.